Graviton-Code-Editor/Graviton-App/readme.md

 Building 🧱
 ---
-Wanna build Graviton from source?
+Do you want to build Graviton from source?

 **Check [this](BUILDING.md)**